Roles & Responsibilities of a Creative Project Manager

 Have you ever wondered what creative project managers’ roles look like?
 In short, they are the bridge that connects client ideas with their creative teams, turning them into reality.

-Their job is to balance new ideas with practical steps, helping teams through the creative process.
-They aim to deliver projects that not only meet expectations but exceed them.
+Their job is to balance new ideas with practical steps, while helping teams through the creative process.
+Creative project managers aim to deliver projects that not only meet expectations but exceed them.

 Or if you are not in a corporate team and working independently, you would call yourself an artist project manager.
 The skills of a creative project manager and an artist project manager are interchangeable.